NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_creating_service_catalog.rst

          shares visible.
 The config option can be set to ``default`` to retain the current value for existing Manila shares on subsequent restarts of the Manila service.

+.. [#f3] ``netapp:adative_qos_policy_group`` capability expects that the
+         provided adaptive qos policy group has already been created in the storage system.
+This feature is only supported on ONTAP version 9.4 or higher and needs a cluster scoped account configured in driver options.
+This feature is only supported when ``driver_handles_share_servers`` is set to ``False`` and does not work with ":ref:`share-replicas`".

+         When creating a share using this capability, certify that all backends have the proper Adaptive QoS Policy Group configured in advance.
+You can also make use of other backend capabilities to force the scheduler to choose the desired backend (e.g. ``share_backend_name``).

+.. [#f4] The NFS Extra Specs are only available for ``DHSS=True`` backends that run on
+         ONTAP storage 9.4 or greater.
+The user should guarantee that the scheduler will allocate the share to a backend with those criteria, otherwise the NFS Extra Specs will have no effect.